ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 statement and produces an error when run, demonstrating that Java programs cannot do what the property says.

-Include both the program and a screenshot of running the program without error as your submission; the template has space for both of these.
+Include both the program and the output of running the program without error as your submission; you can upload screenshots as images clearly named with `Open1`, `Open2`, etc in the title, or copy-paste the text output into a comment in your code.

 ## Open-Ended 2 (manual)